Oswe-gif/Oswe-gif/README.md

 ### Hi there 👋

-- 🌱 I am becoming in full stack developer thanks to IBM class and the free resource on internet.
+- 🌱 I am becoming a full stack developer thanks to the [content](https://fullstackopen.com/en/) offered by the University of Helsinki and the free resources on the Internet.
 I take pleasure in exploring various programming languages and staying abreast of the latest technologies in the computer field.

 - 👯 My first big challenge: I and a small friend group developed a website using React, Java, Google Cloud, and RabbitMQ.
 The website uses queues to send different messages to the microservices.
 You are welcome to explore my GitHub repositories ;)